Help Feds Understand Their Complex Retirement Systems

 Federal Retirement Readiness Review

-We Donate (up to) 8 one-on-one reviews each week.
-Learn if you are on track to the retirement you desire.Learn More
+We Donate 5 individual reviews each week.
+This is a free (no-obligation) tool to help you learn if you are on track to achieve the retirement you desire.Learn More

 Our Mission - Help Federal Employees Transition to Early and Secure Retirements

 Silverlight Financial is an innovative and collaborative advocate for Federal Employees (CSRS and FERS) concerning their future or current retirement needs.
 We're uniquely qualified to guide Feds through the confusion of federal income benefits.

 Our relentless research, fact finding missions and interviews allow us to remain a top (federal employee) retirement planning resource.
 Silverlight Financials commitment (to Federal Employees Retirement success) leads many to seek our assistance in helping them understand and utilize their guaranteed retirement income sources and develop Top-Notch pre and post retirement plans.

 The hardest thing for many Federal Employees to envision is when they can realistically and comfortably retire.
 We help Feds pursue the "RIGHT RETIREMENT DATE", by walking them through our Retirement Readiness Review.
 It allows us to adhere to the "Goldilocks" principal.
 Not to soon, not to late, but, just right!
 Federal Employees we help are often surprised to learn they can retire 3, 4 or even as much as 8 years earlier than they expected.